Shoresh92/Type_I_error/index.md

 Let's assume $p=0.03$.
 This means that if the Null Hypotheis is true, only 3% of the time we find a random sample with $\bar x = \bar x_0$.

 ## $\alpha$ and $p$-value

 $\alpha$, the [significance level](https://en.wikipedia.org/wiki/Statistical_significance#Role_in_statistical_hypothesis_testing), is the probability of occurence of Type I error which is rejecting Null Hypothesis when it is true.

-S. L.: A measure of how likely it is to draw a false conclusion in a statistical test, when the results are really just random variations.

-Type I error, a.k.a as the Significance Level, * Significance Level ($ \alpha $)

-The probability of rejecting a Null Hypothesis, $H_0$, when $H_0$ is actually true!

-Now that we have a better understanding of p-value, let's discuss Type I error which is the probability of rejecting the Null Hypothesis (also named the significance level and is denoted by $\alpha$), when it is actually true.
 The statement "when the Null Hypothesis is true" is a very important assumption behind the definition of Type I error and is often overlooked.

-To verify the Null Hypothesis (up to the significane level $\alpha$), we do the following:
-1. We assume $H_0$ is true and based on that we calculate the test statistic, $z_0$.
-2. We use the test statisitc to find the corresponding p-value.
-3. p-value is the cumulative probability of the test statistic when $H_0$ is true.

-My other interpretation:
-1. $\bar{x}$ can be very close to or very different from $\mu$.
-2. $\bar{x}$, the sample mean has a distribution.
-3. How likely is that, for a given $\bar{x}$, the mean of $\bar{x}$ is actually $\mu$?

-To solve this problem, we assume (the Null Hypothesis) that $\mu$ is the mean of the distribution.
-If that's the case, then, we can calculate the test statistic, $z_0$, according to the formula above which in turn leads to obtaining the asociated p-value.
+On the other hand, $p$-value is the probability coming up with a sample with $\bar-x = \bar x_0$ [due to random sampling error](http://blog.minitab.com/blog/adventures-in-statistics-2/how-to-correctly-interpret-p-values).

-Obvoiusly, the closer $\bar x$ is to $\mu$ (or  $z_0$ to 0), the larger the p-value, and vice versa.
-Let's assume that  $z_0$ is far away from zero and we find p = 0.03.
-This indicates that, assuming Null Hypothesis is correct, there is only 3% probability that  $z \leq z_0$ belong to a distribution where its mean is given by $\mu$.
+Obvoiusly, the closer $\bar x_0$ to $\mu$ (or  $z_0$ to 0), the larger the p-value, and vice versa.

 In the next step, we assign a cutoff; or the significance level.
 An arbitrary number that determines the level of certainty wwe want o have in order to accept the truthness of $H_0$ and call it $\alpha$.